jojobear13/shinpokered/README.md

 - Engine changes just for developers
   - The trainer move engine has been backported from Yellow version; trainer movesets can now be fully customized
+  - Audio Bank 4 from Yellow has been implemented to allow for more music constants
   - Improved exp calculation for developers who want a level cap between 101 and 255
     - EXP calculation routine now does math in 4 bytes instead of 3 bytes
 	- Exp calculation result is still capped to 3 bytes regardless of level cap to prevent overflow